MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-manifest.md

 <details>
 <summary><b>Learn to create a manifest file</b></summary>

-If your app doesn't have a app manifest file, you'll need to create it.
-To create an app manifest file, use the content shown below to create a .json file named, `manifest.json`.
+If your tab app doesn't have a Teams app manifest file, you'll need to create it.
+To create a Teams app manifest file, use the content shown below to create a .json file named, `manifest.json`.

 > [!NOTE]
 > The manifest example content shown here is only for a tab app.
 It uses an ngrok url for subdomain address.
 For more information, please see [Manifest schema](/resources/schema/manifest-schema).